Britain's May wins backing of Trump, EU leaders in showdown with Russia

 “The two leaders agreed on the need for consequences for those who use these heinous weapons in flagrant violation of international norms,” it said.

-May’s spokesman said Trump had said the United States was“with the U.K. all the way”.
+May’s spokesman said Trump had said the United States was “with the U.K. all the way”.

 If no satisfactory Russian response is received by midnight London time May is likely to outline Britain’s response in parliament on Wednesday.